srfoster65/arg_init/readme.md

 This allows use of the standard default argument values for a python function if no env is defined.

 **ArgInit** supports both priority models.
-This becomes a personal choice, and behaviour can be chosen at implementation time.
-This could be user selectable, but most probably hard coded in the application.
+This becomes a personal choice, and behaviour can be chosen at implementation/run time.
 Default priority order is: **Env Priority**.

 ## Usage

 ### Simple Useage

-Given a programm, implementing a class with a single argument "arg1".
+Given a program, implementing a class with a single argument "arg1".

 ```python
 from arg_init import ArgInit